How to Do Credit Cards in YNAB

-When you set this up in your YNAB budget, you’ll see a new account listed with a negative balance of -$2,400 showing up in red text.
-Plus, you’ll also get a Credit Card Payment category added to your budget itself with a monthly target amount of $300.
+When you set this up in YNAB, you’ll see a new account listed with a negative balance of -$2,400 showing up in red text.
+Plus, you’ll automatically have a Credit Card Payment category with a monthly target amount of $300.
 See what that looks like in the video below:

 What Happens When I Buy Things With My Credit Card?

 When you spend money on a credit card, you create a little bit of debt.
 Did you buy that gum?
 Well, sort of, but you haven’t actually spent any of your money.
 The credit card bought the gum for you and eventually you will pay them back.
 That’s debt.

 The important thing is that you reserve the money to pay off that debt, and that is what YNAB is designed to do.
 Here’s how it works, using that gum (yes, silly) as an example:

 - When you add a credit card to YNAB, a Credit Card Payments category is automatically created.

 - Assign some money to your Groceries category (using money you already have!).

 - When you swipe your credit card to pay for the gum, enter a spending transaction for groceries in your credit card account.
 When you do this, the money to cover the gum purchase will move from that Groceries category to your Credit Card payments category.
 Automatically.

 Now, your money sits there in the Credit Card Payment category.
 Twiddling its thumbs.
 And that’s a good thing, because in this world nothing is certain, except death and taxes…and your credit card payment.
 Here’s how to do that last one in YNAB:

 What If I Always Pay My Card in Full?